ray-project/enhancements/reps/2022-11-23-labels-mechanish-and-affinity-schedule-feature.md

 ### what's the alternative to achieve the same goal?
 **Option 2: Use LabelAffinitySchedulingStrategy instead of Actor/Task/NodeAffinitySchedulingStrategy**
-Some people think that ActorAffinity/TaskAffinity is dispatched to the Node corresponding to the actor/Task with these labels.
+Some people think that ActorAffinity is dispatched to the Node corresponding to the actor/Task with these labels.
 Why not assign both ActorLabels and TaskLabels to Node?
 Then the scheduling API only needs to use the LabelAffinitySchedulingStrategy set of APIs to instead of Actor/Task/NodeAffinitySchedulingStrategy.